utelecon/utelecon.github.io/en/utokyo_wifi/index.md

           For students: Log in to <a href="https://utas.adm.u-tokyo.ac.jp/campusweb/campusportal.do">UTAS</a>  and set "E-MAIL 1" in the "Student Information" menu (note that the "E-MAIL 2" address cannot be used as the UTokyo WiFi email address).
           </li>
           <li>
-          For faculty members: Log in to <a href="https://univtokyo.sharepoint.com/sites/utokyoportal/wiki/d/Personal_information_and_ID_card.aspx">人事情報MyWeb</a> and set your "学内メールアドレス" (Campus Email Address) field in the "パーソナルメニュー"  (Personal Menu).
+          For faculty members: Log in to <a href="https://univtokyo.sharepoint.com/sites/utokyoportal/wiki/d/Personal_information_and_ID_card.aspx">the Personnel Information MyWeb</a> and set your "学内メールアドレス" (Campus Email Address) field in the "パーソナルメニュー"  (Personal Menu).
           </li>
         </ul>
       </li>